-Yet often a company’s wish for an ERP solution remains a dream.
+Yet often, a company’s wish for an ERP solution remains a dream.
 Although the operation may have outgrown the existing software, leadership is often uncertain how to locate a trustworthy vendor, how to find the right software fit, how to budget for it, and ultimately how to successfully implement an ERP solution that integrates the company’s disparate software products into a unified whole.

 RELATED ARTICLES :

-- Google’s software is learning what humans look
+- Google’s software is learning what humans look like.

 - Unstructured Data for the Software Driven World